Penobscot River

 The Penobscot River (Abenaki: Pαnawάhpskewtəkʷ) is a 109 mi river in the U.S. state of Maine.
 Including the river's West Branch and South Branch increases the Penobscot's length to 264 mi, making it the second-longest river system in Maine and the longest entirely in the state.
 Its drainage basin contains 8610 sqmi.

 It arises from four branches in several lakes in north-central Maine, which flow generally east.
 After the uniting of the West Branch with the East Branch at Medway, the Penobscot flows 109 mi south, past the city of Bangor, where it becomes navigable.
 Also at Bangor is the tributary Kenduskeag Stream.
 It empties into the Atlantic Ocean in Penobscot Bay.
-It is home to the Penobscot people that live on Indian Island, and considered to be The People's lifeblood.
+It is home to the Penobscot people who live on Indian Island, and considered to be their lifeblood.